 The Chicago Council on Global Affairs

-Editor's Note: This is the second of a three-part series by Richard Joseph, who examines Africa's "disaster narrative," in which "political instability, state erosion, gross abuses of government power, and appalling human catastrophes" remain enduring issues across the continent.
-Read the first part.
+Editor's Note: This is the first of a three-part series by Richard Joseph, who examines Africa's "progress narrative," which "has provided an uplift from the usual dismal perceptions" of the continent.
+Read the second part.

 Read the full piece on the Chicago Council on Global Affairs »